 Are headphones allowed?

 Yep!
 We ask that you keep the volume low enough so you can hear what’s going on around you.
 This path is heavily used by runners, walkers, cyclists, unicyclists (no joke) and rangers drive around on golf carts.
-It’s best if you can hear all of these things coming up behind you so you don’t accidentally find yourself smushed on the pavement.
-We don’t like smushed runners.
+It’s best if you can hear all of these things coming up behind you.

 Are walkers allowed?